The Murray-Darling Basin Plan is under threat after Federal Government changes seeking to distribute water differently were shot down in the Senate.

 NSW Water Minister Niall Blair announced his state would withdraw from the plan and Victorian Water Minister Lisa Neville said the Senate move meant the plan would never be the same.

-‘‘I am really angry on behalf of so many Victorians who have done the heavy lifting in regards to this plan, sold water, gone through uncertainty and then to have this thrown in their face by the Senate; it makes me angry,’’ she told The News yesterday.
+“I am really angry on behalf of so many Victorians who have done the heavy lifting in regards to this plan, sold water, gone through uncertainty and then to have this thrown in their face by the Senate; it makes me angry,” she said.

 However, Ms Neville stopped short of saying Victoria was pulling out of the plan.

-She said NSW’s withdrawal meant that the plan no longer existed in the form that everyone knew.
+She said NSW’s withdrawal meant the plan no longer existed in the form that everyone knew.

 However, she said there was a cap and there were some delivery constraints that could prevent South Australia getting that water.